Kensington Kinetic Sculpture Derby and Arts Festival

-The Kensington Kinetic Sculpture Derby & Festival is the new name for one of the city’s quirkiest spring events.
-Formerly two events, the Trenton Avenue Arts Festival and Kensington Kinetic Derby, is a day-long celebration of the creative spirit and community pride.
+The Kensington Kinetic Sculpture Derby and Arts Festival is one of the city’s quirkiest spring events.
+The day-long celebration features a parade of human-powered, handmade floats and highlights the area’s creative spirit and community pride.

 The festival raises money for projects in the area while exposing people to an off-the-beaten-path neighborhood.

 Kinetic Sculpture Derby

 The Kinetic Sculpture Derby parades mobile sculptures along a three-mile, urban obstacle course through the Kensington and Fishtown neighborhoods, finishing with a messy splashdown in a mud pit.